viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

-will connect to the network address 192.168.44.10:65432 samples per DMA transfer: 1000 no averaging is used calib coefficient ADC offset: FF9A (-7) calib coefficient gain error: 007F (6.3 %)
+will connect to the network address 192.168.44.10:65432 samples per DMA transfer: 1000 no averaging is used calib coefficient ADC offset: FF9A (-7 bits) calib coefficient gain error: 007F (6.3%)

 press BTN0 to start ADC conversion press BTN1 to switch between VAUX1 and VPVN inputs